 China is the largest producer of pig meat, chicken and eggs in the world.
 As production continues to increase so has understanding of the animal welfare concept over the last few years and more producers and consumers are engaged with the topic.

 For the past few years, Compassion has been working with a government-backed organisation – the International Cooperation Committee of Animal Welfare (ICCAW) – in China to bring higher welfare practices into farm animal production.

-Now in its third year the awards programme continues to encourage welfare improvements and commitments from pig producers.
+Now in its fifth year the awards programme continues to encourage welfare improvements and commitments from pig producers.

-Over 90 million birds are now set to benefit from our winners’ policies and practices.
+Over 280 million birds are now set to benefit from our Chinese winners’ policies and practices.